babelfish-for-postgresql/babelfish_project_website/_internals/configuration.md

 ### `babelfishpg_tsql.enable_ownership_structure`

 Enable Babelfish ownership structure.
+This flag is for Babelfish development and should not be used by end users.

 ### `babelfishpg_tsql.escape_hatch_compatibility_level`

-Defines compatibility level.
+Suppresses the error when trying to set the compatibility level.

 ### `babelfishpg_tsql.escape_hatch_constraint_name_for_default`